james2doyle/ohdoylerules.com/content/tricks/setting-money-locale-laravel.md

-/*
+---
-Title: How To Use LC_MONETARY In Laravel
+Title: "How To Use LC_MONETARY In Laravel"
-Description: How to use setlocale with LC_MONETARY in Laravel
+Description: "How to use setlocale with LC_MONETARY in Laravel"
-Date: 2017-02-24
+Date: "2017-02-24"
-Category: Tricks
+Category: "Tricks"
-Template: post
+Template: "post"
-Keywords: php, laravel, setlocale, lc_monetary, money_format
+Keywords: ["php", "laravel", "setlocale", "lc_monetary", "money_format"]
-*/
+---

 If you are using the awesome `money_format` function in PHP, you may have noticed a difference between servers or environments regarding the output.